-Of the many sample programs included with Dynamic C, several are specific to the RCM5700.
-These programs will be found in the SAMPLESRCM5700 folder.
-Sample programs in the SAMPLES folder one level up are generally generic samples that can be run on any Rabbit-based product
+Of the many sample programs included with Dynamic C, several are specific to the RCM5700/RCM6700.
+These programs will be found in the SAMPLES\RCM5700 or SAMPLES\RCM6700 folder, depending on your MiniCore model.
+Sample programs in the SAMPLES folder one level up are generally generic samples that can be run on any Rabbit-based product.